Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The type of heart valve surgery you have will depend on several factors.
-Your provider will consider:
+The type of valve surgery you’ll have will depend on several factors.
+Your surgeon will consider your heart’s structure, your age, your lifestyle and other conditions you have.
+Heart valve surgery types include:

 Advertisement